The Inside Scoop on Allergies | Breathe Easier at Home

 Dust mites can survive only in humid environments since they absorb moisture from the air.
 So focusing on air quality and proper humidity levels can also keep the population down.
 Carpet can trap moisture, and consequently more dust mites, which is why carpet may not be best for allergy sufferers (especially in areas with more moisture, such as the bathroom or basement).
 Using an air conditioner or dehumidifier can help keep humidity levels low, recommended between 30 and 50 percent.

 High humidity is also a lead cause of mold.
-The Asthma and Allergy Foundation of America suggests reducing mold in your bedroom by checking windows for condensation and improving air flow by leaving interior doors open.
+Signal Hygiene has some great videos on mold testing on their YouTube page.
+Be sure to subscribe to their channel to learn more about mold issues.
+The Asthma and Allergy Foundation of America suggests mold remediation in your bedroom by checking windows for condensation and improving air flow by leaving interior doors open.
 Reduce mold in your bathroom and kitchen by using exhaust fans and regularly scouring sinks and tubs.
+If the mold has already spread throughout your home, it is best to contact a mold removal and mold remediation company to remove it.
 Promote good air circulation in your laundry area, too, and never leave damp clothes lying around.
 While houseplants are thought to be good for our environment, they can also grow mold.
 Reducing the number of houseplants and not overwatering can help.

 Allergens just seem determined to exist among us, whether outside or in.
 But when the outside comes in, that exacerbates the problem.
 Fall is the season for ragweed, thistle, goldenrod, and other weed pollens that can last until the first frost.
 The dry seasonal wind can often make these airborne allergens worse.
 Keep them outside where they belong by closing windows and applying caulk to gaps.
 If you know you have seasonal allergies and have been outside for a long time, change your clothes when you get home and wash them the same day so the pollen doesn’t have time to stick around inside.